JHL-HUST/VSR-LKH/README.md

 cd VSR-LKH <br>
 make <br> <br>

-An executable file called LKH will now be available in the directory VSR-LKH. <br> <br>
+An executable file called LKH will now be available in the directory VSR-LKH. <br>

-Then enter the .par file name corresponding to the TSP instance, such as u574.par to run the program.
+Then enter the .par file name corresponding to the TSP instance, such as u574.par, to run the program.